WeAreWizards/blog/content/articles/flow-and-typescript-1.md

                                        ^^^^^^^^^^^^^^ exports of "react-router"
 ```

 In the `routes.js` file we are importing `Route` from `react-router` but our interface file is completely empty.
-We have 2 possibilities here, either we define `Route` to be `any` (if we are prototyping) or we type it properly.
+We have two possibilities here, either we define `Route` to be `any` (if we are prototyping) or we annotate it properly.

 ```js
 declare module "react-router" {